KRWM: Smooth jazz (1990–1992)

-Adult contemporary (1992-present)
+Adult contemporary (1992–present)

 On October 16, 1992, the station switched to a soft adult contemporary format as KRWM, calling itself "Warm 107."

 As KRWM, the station competed against "95.7 K-Lite," KLTX, an established Soft AC station.
 At first, it looked like Warm 107 did not have a promising future and was about to change formats, but when KLTX unexpectedly flipped formats in 1994, KRWM picked up most of KLTX's former listeners, and ratings increased dramatically.
 (KLTX is now KJEB-FM.)
 Sandusky Radio, owner of longtime rival KLSY, bought KRWM in September 1996, and would rebrand the station as "Warm 106.9".
 In the early 2000s, KRWM moved to a more mainstream adult contemporary direction, eliminating some of the softer artists and adding a bit more tempo.

 In July 2013, Sandusky announced it would sell its radio holdings in Seattle and Phoenix, Arizona, to Hubbard Broadcasting.
 The sale was completed that November.

 KRWM had been the flagship station of Delilah Rene's syndicated evening program for Premiere Networks.
 Delilah lives in the Seattle area and the show had been heard on KRWM before its nationwide rollout.
 In mid-July 2014, KRWM discontinued airing the show.
-The program currently airs on Soft AC competitor KSWD.